Krusinaldo9/LoRE/README.md

-# LoRE: Robust and Adaptive Graph Embeddings via Local Self-Reconstruction Mechanisms
+# LoRE: Adaptive and Robust Graph Embeddings via Local Self-Reconstruction

-This repository contains the official supplementary code for our ICLR 2026 submission:
+This repository contains the official supplementary code for our ECML/PKDD 2026 submission:

-**LoRE: Robust and Adaptive Graph Embeddings via Local Self-Reconstruction Mechanisms**
+**LoRE: Adaptive and Robust Graph Embeddings via Local Self-Reconstruction**

-LoRE is a hybrid approach to graph embeddings (GEs).
-It extends translational KGE models with local GNN-based reconstructions to enable embedding robustness and updates without costly full retraining.
+LoRE is a graph embedding framework that introduces local self-reconstruction as a new self-supervised training paradigm for graph neural networks.
+Instead of supervising embeddings through edge prediction, LoRE learns node representations by reconstructing base embeddings from their local neighborhood context.
+This node-centric formulation enforces structural consistency among equivalent nodes, avoids reliance on negative edge sampling, and enables efficient adaptation when graphs evolve.

 ---